markoblogo/cropto-v0/replit.md

 ### Backend Architecture

 The backend is an Express.js application written in TypeScript, providing a RESTful JSON API.
-It uses a file-based user authentication system with bcrypt hashing and JWT tokens for security, supporting 'farmer', 'trader', and 'broker' roles.
+It features a flexible authentication system with dual-mode support: Supabase for production (when `SUPABASE_URL` configured) or file-based (`db.json`) for development/testing.
+Authentication uses bcrypt hashing and JWT tokens for security, supporting 'farmer', 'trader', and 'broker' roles.
 A database abstraction layer (`IStorage`) with a `DatabaseStorage` implementation handles CRUD operations, ensuring transaction safety and preventing race conditions during option matching.
 Shared Zod schemas between frontend and backend (`shared/schema.ts`) are used for robust data validation.
 The system also includes a margin check job system that calculates intrinsic value, P&L, triggers margin calls, and generates notifications.

 ### Data Storage